JonLev03-hub/JonLev03-hub/README.md

- My name is Jonathan, I'm a up and coming datascientist with a background in game development and mathmatics.
-                        To perform datascience I have learned Python, C, Javascript, SQL, and HTML, and have gainedfield specific knowledge from personal projects and training with Butler Universities Data Science bootcamp.
-With my skills in multiple programming languages
-                        , problem solving, and chart visualization I am able to effectively do data analysis and show results to a large audience.
-I'd love if you had a look at some of my work displayed in my portfolio!
-                        Feel free to contact me at JonLev03@gmail.com
+My name is Jonathan, I'm an up-and-coming software engineer with a background in data analytics and mathematics.
+I love to build a responsive and interactive website and am currently learning how to improve my skills to work with back-end development.
+My interest in programming began in Highschool when I took many computer science courses.
+To further my experience I have also taken Butler University's data science certification program sharpening my skills in the field.
+Since that certification, I have been working on Freelance contracts and tailoring my skills to software engineering.